-Interstate 64 combines with I-81 from Lexington northeast to Staunton as part of its east-west route between Beckley, West Virginia and Roanoke, Virginia.
+Interstate 64 combines with I-81 from Lexington northeast to Staunton as part of the route between Beckley, West Virginia and Roanoke, Virginia.
 Additional truck traffic funnels onto I-81 south from central Virginia via I-64.
-Northward from their overlap, I-81 continues to Harrisonburg, Strasburg and the west end of I-66, and Winchester to exit the state through the Eastern Panhandle West Virginia.
+Northward from I-64, I-81 continues to Harrisonburg, Strasburg and the west end of I-66, and Winchester to exit the state through the Eastern Panhandle West Virginia.

 The short stretch through the Mountaineer State takes I-81 through the urban area of Martinsburg.
 The section concludes at the Potomac River and Williamsport, Maryland.
 The freeway stays urban along the west side of Hagerstown between the crossroads with I-70 and Hagerstown Regional Airport (HGR).
 Truck traffic remains heavy as the route enters the Keystone State nearby.

-Angling northeast, Interstate 81 and its companion U.S. 11 pass through Chambersburg and Carlisle en route to the Harrisburg area.
+Angling northeast, Interstate 81 and nearby U.S. 11 pass through Chambersburg and Carlisle en route to the Harrisburg area.
 U.S. 11 provides the connection to Interstate 76 (Pennsylvania Turnpike) in lieu of direct access as I-81 turns more easterly toward the capital city.
-U.S. 11 meanwhile turns north along the Susquehanna River, leaving the freeway to follow U.S. 22 to Interstate 78 and an independent route northeast to Hazelton and Wilkes-Barre.
+U.S. 11 eventually turns north along the Susquehanna River, leaving the freeway to follow U.S. 22 to Interstate 78 and an independent route northeast to Hazelton and Wilkes-Barre.

-U.S. 11 rejoins the I-81 corridor at Wilkes-Barre, following surface routes northeast to Scranton while I-81 hugs the east side of the urban area to Interstates 84 & 380 and the U.S. 6 freeway spur to Carbondale.
-West from there, I-81 passes between urban Scranton and Dickson City to briefly combine with U.S. 11 to the north end of Interstate 476 (Pennsylvania Turnpike – Northeast Extension).
+U.S. 11 rejoins the I-81 corridor at Wilkes-Barre, following at-grade routes northeast to Scranton while I-81 hugs the east side of the urban area to I-84/380 and the freeway spur taking U.S. 6 to Carbondale.
+West from there, I-81 passes between urban Scranton and Dickson City and briefly combines with U.S. 11 to the north end of Interstate 476 (Pennsylvania Turnpike – Northeast Extension).

-The remainder of Interstate 81 generally travels north-south along side U.S. 11 between Scranton and the Thousand Islands Bridge into Canada.
-An urban stretch takes I-81 through the city of Binghamton, where New York 17/ Interstate 86 overlap to the Prospect Mountain Construction Project, a long term rebuild of I-81 & 86 between NY 7 and their split over the west banks of the Chenango River.
-I-86 follows the Southern Tier of New York west to Elmira and Corning while I-81 joins Binghamton with Cortland and Syracuse.
+The remainder of Interstate 81 generally travels north along side U.S. 11 between Scranton and the Thousand Islands Bridge into Canada.
+An urban stretch takes I-81 through the city of Binghamton, where NY 17/I-86 overlap to the Prospect Mountain Construction Project.
+The long term rebuild of I-81/86 between NY 7 and their split over the west banks of the Chenango River was completed on December 1, 2019.12 I-86 follows the Southern Tier of New York west to Elmira and Corning while I-81 joins Binghamton with Cortland and Syracuse.

 U.S. 11 parallels freeways for the majority of route from New Orleans north to Watertown, New York.
 I-81 runs along the US highway from east of Bristol, Virginia to Upstate New York, with the exception of between Harrisburg and Wilkes-Barre, Pennsylvania.
 Through Tennessee, U.S. 11 partitions into the branches of 11E and 11W, along the Interstate 81 corridor between Knoxville and Bristol.
 U.S. 22 also parallels the freeway from Harrisburg northeast to I-78 near Jonestown, Pennsylvania.